chrishenri/rw3d_manual/docs/source/intro.rst

 """"""""""

 .. tip::
-    For Windows users, here are some brief instructions (as of 15/01/2025) to build a solution using Microsoft Visual Studio IDE and Intel Fortran:
+    For Windows developers, here are some brief instructions (as of 15/01/2025) to build a solution using Microsoft Visual Studio IDE and Intel Fortran:

     *Download and Install:*